Knoblauchpilze/pge-app/README.md

 The application provides a base [Game](https://github.com/KnoblauchPilze/pge-app/blob/master/src/game/Game.hh) class which can be used to wrap the application's data into a structure that can communicate easily with the application.
 Some general methods have been extracted to provide hooks that are used by the default application to make the game evolve.

-While this class is called `Game` it can also receives some other type of data.
+While this class is called `Game` it can also receive some other type of data.